Alex Haigh as Alfredo has a strong voice, and brings a smart portrayal of Alfredo

 Alex is a Patron of The Chilterns Centre, an organisation dedicated to providing respite care for children and young adults in need of 24 hour support.
 He is a lecturer and performer with Opera Prelude, as well as leading their outreach team; organising and delivering concerts in care homes.

 On stage, he has worked with Grange Park Opera, The Grange Festival, Merry Opera, Kentish Opera, Guildford Opera, Fulham Opera, Kings Head Theatre and Hampstead Garden Opera to name a few.
-Future plans include Riccardo in Verdi’s ‘Un Ballo in Maschere’ with Guildford Opera in November.
+Future plans include Rodolfo/La Boheme with Opera Holloway and singing Obadiah in The Aliquando choirs performance of Elijah.
 He has a cockapoo companion called Barney, whose high notes Alex continues to be inspired by.

 Alex is represented by Helen Sykes Artists’ Management